team-sviluppo/cc_prompt_settings/README.md

 - Number of episodoc items: number of episodic items to insert in the prompt and setn to LLM
 - Episodic threshold: minimum score of decalrative items to get retrieved from vector database
 - Procedural threshold: minimum score of procedural items (tools) to get retrieved from vector database
-- Enable OR Condition for Metadata Filter to change from MUST to SHOULD the filter on Qrdant queries
+- Enable OR Condition for Metadata Filter: enable to change from MUST (=AND) to SHOULD (=OR) the metadata filter on Qrdant queries

 <h2>🛠️ Installation:</h2>